TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-breaking-replication-relationship.md

 ## **Recommended Steps**

-1.Verify if the relationship is in healthy status and is not already broken.
+1. Verify if the relationship is in healthy status and is not already broken
-2.Before deleting the Source volume wait for 5 minutes after replication is completed.
+2. Before deleting the Source volume wait for 5 minutes after replication is completed
-3.There should be one to one mapping between source and destination volume.
+3. There should be one to one mapping between source and destination volume